kernelci/kernelci-project/kernelci.org/content/en/docs/bisection/bisection.md

 The current status of automated bisection is as follows:

 - Triggered for each regression found
-- Only runs with plain ramdisk boot tests for now
 - Run on mainline, stable, next and several maintainer trees
 - Several checks are in place to avoid false positives due to board issues:
   - Check the initial good and bad revisions coming from the found regression